-It’s overdue, but Apple has finally released new MacBook Pros with updated specs, and we just got our hands on the 13-inch MacBook Pro with Touch Bar.
+It’s overdue, but Apple has finally released new MacBook Pros with updated specs, and we have reviewed the 13-inch MacBook Pro with Touch Bar.
 Our $2,499 configuration is packing a powerful 8th-gen Intel Core i7 processor, 16GB of RAM, Intel Iris Plus Graphics 655 and a 512GB SSD.

-In fact, on some tests, the new 13-inch MacBook Pro is the fastest system in its class.
+On some tests, the new 13-inch MacBook Pro is the fastest system in its class.
 Just don’t expect the best graphics performance.
-Here’s the results so far.
+Here’s the results.

 This test measures overall performance on laptops, and the 13-inch MacBook Pro is tops.
 Apple’s laptop scored 18,055 on the multi-core test.
-That obliterates the 9,930 premium laptop average.
-The next closest system was the Core i7-powered Dell XPS 13, and that hit 14,180.
-The HP Spectre 13 and Huawei MateBook X Pro were further behind with 13,090 and 12,913, respectively.
+After running Apple's software update, we saw a score of 17,348.
+That's a bit lower than the previous mark but still obliterates the 9,930 premium laptop average.

 What about Microsoft’s mighty $1,999 Surface Book 2?
 It mustered only 12,221 on this test with its Core i7 CPU and 8GB of RAM.
 The previous 2017 MacBook Pro hit 9,213 on this test; that’s an 80 percent improvement.